Pausing, with "Goodbye" in Iola...

 by musician/blogger Jeff Rapsis.

-Soundcloud podcast of an interview Studs Terkel had with Buster Keaton, about 38 minutes in length, on Sept.
-5, 1960.
-You can listen online for free.
+Soundcloud podcast of an interview Studs Terkel had with Buster Keaton, about 37 minutes in length, recorded in 1962.

 Gilbert Gottfried's Amazing Colossal Podcast!